🚗 Auto Loan Calculator

 Is it better to get a longer loan for a lower payment?

-While it helps cash flow, it is almost always more expensive.
-A 72-month loan will cost thousands more in interest and keep you in a negative equity position (owing more than the car's worth) for much longer than a 48 or 60-month loan.
+While it helps monthly cash flow, it is more expensive.
+A 72-month loan costs thousands more in interest and keeps you in a 'negative equity' position for longer than a 48 or 60-month loan.

 How much down payment should I really put down?

 The 'gold standard' is 20%.
-This typically covers the first year's depreciation and immediately puts you in a positive equity position, which makes selling or trading the car much easier later.
+This typically covers the first year's depreciation and immediately puts you in a positive equity position, making selling or trading the car easier later.

 Can I include sales tax in the loan?